Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 • Taking breaks between tasks

-This approach makes it easier to maintain focus.
+This approach makes it easier to maintain focus and follow through.

 Reducing Environmental Distractions